Arch bridge: History

-Constructions such as the acclaimed Florentine segmental arch bridge Ponte Vecchio (1345) combined sound engineering (span-to-rise ratio of over 5.3 to 1) with aesthetical appeal.
+Constructions such as the acclaimed Florentine segmental-arch bridge Ponte Vecchio (1345) combined sound engineering (a span-to-rise ratio of over 5.3:1) with aesthetic appeal.
 The three elegant arches of the Renaissance Ponte Santa Trinita (1569) constitute the oldest elliptic arch bridge worldwide.
 Such low rising structures required massive abutments, which at the Venetian Rialto Bridge (1591) and the Pegnitz or Fleischbrücke (1598) in Nuremberg (span-to-rise ratio 6.4:1) were founded on thousands of wooden piles, partly rammed obliquely into the grounds to counteract more effectively the lateral thrust.